emmercm/www/src/blog/_postgres-audit-triggers.md

 Note that other than the slight type change for the `crons_audit.id` column, `crons_audit` is a perfect superset of the columns in `crons`.

+We need to create a function for a table trigger to execute.

 ```sql
 CREATE OR REPLACE FUNCTION audit_trigger()